SalomePlatform/adao/doc/en/snippets/Header2Algo00.rst

 .. warning::

-  in its present version, this algorithm is experimental, and therefore remains subject to changes in future versions.
+   in this particular version, this algorithm or some of its variants are experimental, and therefore remain subject to change in future versions.